-Break up into groups of three, and get a piece of chart paper with a marker.
+Break up into small groups, and get a piece of chart paper with a marker.

 Here is a set of repositories, each representing a candidate:

-You have 20 minutes to go through these repositories and determine who you want to bring in for the interview.
+You have 20 minutes to go through these repositories and determine who you want to bring in for the interview - READMEs only.